 Next up is the bathroom sink with space underneath that allowed me to roll under and get a little closer.
 The sink had a mixer tap and space on top to display toiletries for easy reach.

-The roll-in shower had a wall mounted fold down shower seat which also measured 22 inches from floor to sea.
+The roll-in shower had a wall mounted fold down shower seat which also measured 22 inches from floor to seat.
 There was a grab bar on each side of the shower seat and the height of the handheld showerhead unit was able to be adjusted if needed while the controls were within easy reach.

-As we visited in December it was very cold, but there is a heated toilet rail in the bathroom that helps ease the chill.
+When we visited in December it was very cold, but there is a heated toilet rail in the bathroom that helps ease the chill.

 Parking and Decking Area